-On 17 January 2020, the Company consolidated its share capital by issuing one (1) new common share without par value for every two (2) existing common shares without par value basis (Note 17).
+On 17 January 2020, the Company consolidated its share capital by issuing one (1) new common share without par value for every two (2) existing common shares without par value basis.
+All common shares and per share amounts have been restated to give retroactive effect to the share consolidation.
+(Note 17).